openstack/openstack-manuals/doc/common/glossary.rst

       Orchestration service (heat), Database service (trove),
       Bare Metal service (ironic), and so on.

-   Orchestration service
+   Orchestration service (heat)

-      An integrated project that orchestrates multiple cloud applications for OpenStack.
-The project name of Orchestration is heat.
+      The OpenStack service which orchestrates composite cloud applications using a declarative template format through an OpenStack-native REST API.

    orphan